OutSystems/docs-support/src/troubleshooting/application-runtime/timeouts-under-hood.md

 ### Timeout setting

 This timeout event value is defined in the machine.config file under the **httpRuntime** section, with the parameter **executionTimeout**.
 By default, this value is not set and it will default to 110 seconds.
-In the [OutSystems Installation Checklist](https://www.outsystems.com/home/downloads/), you'll find the instructions for setting the executionTimeout for your application server (notice that this can't be modified in Cloud environments).
+In the [OutSystems installation checklist](https://www.outsystems.com/downloads/search/Platform-Server/), you'll find the instructions for setting the executionTimeout for your application server (notice that this can't be modified in Cloud environments).

 But the IIS default timeout value can also be changed during the execution of the requests with [SetRequestTimeout](https://success.outsystems.com/documentation/11/reference/outsystems_apis/httprequesthandler_api/#SetRequestTimeout).
 This method can be placed in the begining of a Server Action to inform IIS that the request being executed will timeout after the value you've defined.